 The PSP is based on the Framework for Career-Span Competence.
 The framework acknowledges that professional registrants are continuously developing throughout their career-span.
 The following visual illustrates the evolution of a registrant's abilities over time.
 A recognition of career-span development is fundamental to the Practice Support Program.

 Copyright © 2019 Career-Span Competence Collaborative.
 Used by permission.

-For questions about the Practice Support Program, please email QAprograms@cchpbc.ca.
+For questions about the Practice Support Program, please email at QAprograms@cchpbc.ca. with the subject line "DC Practice Support Program Information".